If you have certain health conditions, your doctor may discuss clonazepam with you. It’s a prescription drug that’s used in people with:

 Before taking this drug, ask your doctor about all the risks and benefits of clonazepam.
 Always take clonazepam exactly as your doctor has prescribed.

 To learn more about misuse and addiction with clonazepam, see the “Can clonazepam tablets be misused?” section below.
-To find more information about use with opioids, see “Interactions” in the “What should be considered before taking clonazepam tablets?” section below.
+To find more information about use with opioids, see the “Do clonazepam tablets have any interactions?” section below.

 Long-term side effects